Table of Contents

 Many organizations struggle with regulatory data architecture due to legacy system constraints.
 The most effective approaches emphasize incremental improvement through targeted data integration rather than attempting comprehensive overhauls that rarely complete successfully.

-Adaptable Rules Management Framework
+Adaptable Rules Management and Alert Infrastructure

-- Regulatory taxonomy mapping: Connecting specific regulations to monitoring rules
+- Regulatory taxonomy mapping: Connecting specific regulations to monitoring rules.

-- Parameterized rule templates: Enabling business adjustment without technical changes
+- Parameterized rule templates: Enabling business adjustment without technical changes.

 Analytics Integration Architecture